-Outgassing of contaminants in the vacuum chamber will also cause the pressure to be high in the individual chamber, but will have only a slight effect on adjoining chambers.
+Outgassing of contaminants in an Alpha chamber will also cause the pressure to be high in the individual module, but will have only a slight effect on adjoining modules.
 A "good" chamber should pump down in 5 minutes.

-If it becomes necessary to replace an O-ring, a small amount of silicone vacuum grease should be smeared onto the O-ring with the fingers (use plastic gloves).
-All excess should be wiped off.
+When replacing an O-ring, put a small amount of Apiezon[®] L silicone-/halogen-free vacuum grease (available from ORTEC) on the O-ring with your fingers (use plastic gloves).
+All excess should be thoroughly wiped off.
 Excess vacuum grease traps dust, which degrades the vacuum seal.
-A kit of 10 spare O-rings is supplied with each Alpha Aria.
+A kit of 10 spare O-rings is supplied with each Alpha module.
 Additional kits can be ordered from ORTEC.